Tookmund/Maker/README.md

 2. Check the dependencies of these Makefiles and add them (in this case cc-inst.mk relies on cc.mk)
 3. Put them in a folder called maker
-4. Add a Makefile to the top directory.
+4. Add a Makefile to the maker directory.
 For this example it would look like:

 ````
 # Makefile for myproject
 # Using Maker v0.1

 PROG=myproject
-FILES=src/main.c
+FILES=../src/main.c

-include make/c-inst.mk
+include c-inst.mk
 ````